Skip to content

 Your dating goal determines the winner.

 For Serious Relationships: OkCupid wins decisively.
-We tracked 50 users on each platform for 6 months.
-OkCupid users were 3x more likely to enter exclusive relationships lasting 3+ months.
+OkCupid users were more likely to enter exclusive relationships lasting several months.
 The compatibility algorithm filters for shared values, not just physical attraction.

 For Casual Dating: Tinder’s simplicity and speed give it the edge.
-When we tested quick meetup success rates, Tinder generated more casual dates in the early weeks of use.
+Its large user base and fast swiping tend to generate more casual dates in the early weeks of use.

 The “Relationship Intent” Factor eHarmony’s compatibility research consistently finds that users seeking marriage or long-term partnership report stronger outcomes on questionnaire-based platforms than on photo-first apps.